tempacc-melk/Discord-Bot/README.md

 <h3>Index.js content</h3>

 1. MessageCreate<br />
-The bot is checking all written messages for links and is deleting those messages The same is for all mistyped '/' commands -> unknown commands are deleted, this includes moderator commands as well<br />
+The bot is checking all written messages for links and is deleting those messages the same is for all mistyped '/' commands -> unknown commands are deleted, this includes moderator commands as well<br />
 2. MessageUpdate<br />
 The bot checks for updated messages, this means once a message has been updated the previous message are written down in the msg-edited channel<br />
 3. MessageDelete<br />
-If a message has been deleted the bot is capturing the content and is creating a copy of this message and writes is down in the msg-deleted channel The same goes for the deleteMsg command<br />
+If a message has been deleted the bot is capturing the content and is creating a copy of this message and writes is down in the msg-deleted channel the same goes for the deleteMsg command<br />
 <br />

 > [!TIP]